interactive-intelligence/intro-neuro-ai/schedule.md

 ### Assignment

 - Watch and implement micrograd.
-Starter code will be released later.
+Starter code is in the unit 3 folder.
 - Implement the ReLU nonlinearity for the Value class.
 (Note: if you're having a hard time with this, take a look at [this](https://github.com/karpathy/micrograd/blob/master/micrograd/engine.py) code.)
-- Implement and train a small neural network using micrograd.
-The training, validation, and test data will be included in the starter code. - Try to find the best network you can!
-You might want to change the learning rate, size of the network, or Note your training, validation, and test loss for your best network.
+- Do the micrograd exercises in the unit 3 folder!

 ### Summary Questions